-- 1. Minimum distance between any building and the edge of a public right-ofway or an accepted public road shall be fifty (50) feet. (or seventy-five (75) feet from the center, whichever provides the greater set back distance.) - 2.
+- 1. Minimum distance between any building and the edge of a public right-ofway or an accepted public road shall be fifty (50) feet. - 2.
 By special exception, the front yard setback may be the average of the depth of existing buildings on either side of the lot in question. - 3.
-Minimum distance from any building to an abutter's property line shall be thirty (30) feet.
+Minimum distance from any building to an abutter's property line shall be thirty (30) feet. - 4.
+Minimum distance from the shoreline, as determined by the natural high water mark, to any building shall be 75 feet.

-- 4. Minimum distance from the shoreline, as determined by the natural high water mark, to any building shall be 75 feet. - 5.
-Maximum height of any building shall be thirty-five (35) feet with the determination being the vertical distance from the average finished grade surrounding the building to a point midway between the highest and lowest points of the highest roof.
+- 5. Maximum height of any building shall be thirty-five (35) feet with the determination being the vertical distance from the average finished grade surrounding the building to a point midway between the highest and lowest points of the highest roof.
 Silos, barns, and church towers are exceptions. - 6.
 To allow the construction, by Special Exception, of a tool/storage shed of up to 10 by 12 feet (exterior dimension), single story, not to exceed 12 feet, peak to floor.
 May be as close as 8 feet to side or rear property line.
 Such structures cannot be used as a dwelling or for animal shelter.